unibonn/htcondor-bonn/docs/_exercises/3_submit_first.md

 4. Try to follow along the job output using `condor_tail -f clusterid`.

 > :question: Especially at this point, you are invited to ask questions about what you find!

+* * *

+## Removing jobs

+> :bulb: Take note of the possibility to remove jobs, for example when you are finished with your investigations or have found a bug and want to re-submit!

+To remove a full cluster of jobs:
+{% highlight shell %}
+condor_rm clusterid
+{% endhighlight %}
+To remove a single job:
+{% highlight shell %}
+condor_rm clusterid.process
+{% endhighlight %}
+To remove all your jobs:
+{% highlight shell %}
+condor_rm username
+{% endhighlight %}

+> :exclamation: Submit another one of your test jobs and remove it.
+How long does it take?
+Check the status with `condor_q` during the process.

 {% include footer_exercises.html %}